Complete Blood Count (CBC)

 Test Overview

-A complete blood count (CBC) gives important information about the kinds and numbers of cells in the blood, especially red blood cells, white blood cells, and platelets.
+A complete blood count (CBC) gives important information about the kinds and numbers of cells in the blood, especially red blood cells, Opens dialog, white blood cells, Opens dialog, and platelets, Opens dialog.
 A CBC helps your doctor check any symptoms that you may have, such as weakness, fatigue, or bruising.
-A CBC also helps him or her diagnose conditions, such as anemia, infection, and many other disorders.
+A CBC also helps him or her diagnose conditions, such as anemia, Opens dialog, infection, and many other disorders.

 A CBC test usually includes: